zenit-abh/Hackveda/README.md

-# Projects sunmitted by me for evaluation
+# Projects submitted by me for evaluation